varadgauthankar/college_stuff/README.md

 # college_stuff
-This repo contains all the code written in college.
+This repo contains all the code written in the college.